Log45/Notetaker/README.md

 I need to figure out how to:
 1. ~Split a single audio file into workable batches~
 2. ~Ensure those batches have a dimension of 1~
 3. Figure out model training.
+(None of this is needed with whisper)
+4. Turns out whisper is open source: https://github.com/openai/whisper

 ## Todo:
+1. Implement open source whisper and then use huggingface models for the notetaking portion.
-1. Fix issues (see above)
+2. Fix issues (see above)
-2. Create a pipeline for taking the transcription and creating (hopefully formatted) notes
+3. Create a pipeline for taking the transcription and creating (hopefully formatted) notes
-3. Turn it into a webapp (Flask)
+4. Turn it into a webapp (Flask)

 ### Datasets to Train On
 - TED-LIUM (https://www.openslr.org/51)